Orlando Arcia Player Props: Braves vs. Nationals

 - Arcia hit .244 with nine doubles, nine home runs and 21 walks.

-- Including the 72 games he played in last season, he hit a home run in 10 of them (13.9%), leaving the ballpark in 3.8% of his trips to the plate.
+- Including the 72 games he logged a plate appearance in last season, he hit a home run in 10 of them (13.9%), leaving the yard in 3.8% of his trips to home plate.

-- Arcia picked up an RBI in 21 of 72 games last season (29.2%), including nine occasions when he drove in multiple runs (12.5%).
-He had three or more RBIs in one game.
+- Arcia picked up an RBI in 21 of 72 games last season, with multiple RBIs in nine of them.
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.